 Carbon (C) fluxes are largely controlled by the small but highly bio-reactive, labile pools in terrestrial soils, while long-term C storage is determined by the long lived recalcitrant fractions.
-A survey was conducted in the year (2019-20 and 2020-21) in red soils of Vikarabad district covering eight mandals and soil samples were collected from four predominant land use patterns at two depths (0-15 and 15-30cm).Land use patterns studied included cultivated land with different cropping intensity ie., 100% cropping intensity (redgram-fallow), 200% cropping intensity (rice-rice), and two from natural conditions ie., forest land and fallow land to assess the impact of these land uses on various pools of SOC viz., total organic carbon (TOC), oxidizable organic carbon and its pools.
-The SOC content of forest land recorded highest mean (7.07 g kg-1) and that of fallow land recorded lowest (2.68 g kg-1) 1).The mean SOC stock was highest in forest land (13.92 Mg C ha-1) and that fallow land was lowest (5.64 Mg C ha1).
-The highest accumulation of TOC mean was observed in forest (26.15 Mg ha1).
-About 60.00% and 53.16% of the TOC in forest land and 100% cropping intensity occurred as very active carbon pool suggesting that the accumulated C could easily be lost following the land use change.Contrarily, the majority of TOC of 200% cropping intensity (rice-rice) and fallow land (52.86% and 55.02% of TOC) was stabilized in the passive pool indicating more stable nature of the accumulated organic matter.
+A survey was conducted in the years (2019-20 and 2020-21) in red soils of Vikarabad district covering eight mandals and soil samples were collected from four predominant land use patterns at two depths (0-15 and 15-30cm).
+Land use patterns studied included cultivated land with different cropping intensity i.e., 100% cropping intensity (redgram-fallow), 200% cropping intensity (rice-rice), and two from natural conditions i.e., forest land and fallow land to assess the impact of these land uses on various pools of SOC viz., total organic carbon (TOC), oxidizable organic carbon and its pools.
+The SOC content of forest land recorded the highest mean value (7.07 g kg-1) and that of fallow land recorded the lowest value (2.68 g kg-1).
+The mean SOC stock was highest in forest land (13.92 Mg C ha-1) and that of fallow land was the lowest (5.64 Mg C ha-1).
+The highest accumulation of mean_TOC mean_was observed in forest (26.15 Mg ha-1).
+About 60.00% and 53.16% of the TOC in forest land and 100% cropping intensity occurred as very active carbon pool suggesting that the accumulated C could easily be lost following the land use change.
+Contrarily, the majority of TOC of 200% cropping intensity (ricerice) and fallow land (52.86% and 55.02% of TOC) was stabilized in the passive pool indicating more stable nature of the accumulated organic matter.

-Keywords: Land Use Patterns, Soil Organic Carbon, TOC, Active Pool, Passive Pool, Forest
+Keywords: Land Use Patterns, Soil Organic Carbon, TOCTotal Organic Carbon, Active Pool, Passive Pool, Forest